mehulagg/gitlab/doc/user/project/issues/sorting_issue_lists.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/34247/) in GitLab 13.7.

-When you select **Blocking** sorting, the list of issues will change to sort descending by the number of issues they are blocking.
-This helps you determine the critical path for your backlog.
+When you select to sort by **Blocking**, the issue list changes to sort descending by the number of issues each issue is blocking.
+You can use this to determine the critical path for your backlog.